 Earlier this year I decided to travel Thailand on Visa on Arrival as it appeared like a good deal – cheaper and quicker.
 You land in the country whenever you wanted, avoiding the long embassy applications.
 Just pay 1000 Baht (INR 2000) at the airport (as the Visa fee) and be done with it.
 You’re free to wander across the country for 15 happy days.

 Well, it’s not as good and convenient as it seems!
 And I realised that as soon as I landed at the airport in Bangkok.

-After having a terrible 3 hours layover in Chennai, India, starting 1 in the night, I reached Suvarnabhumi Airport around 7 in the morning.
-I was already pretty much cracked up, due to lack of sleep, and I realised the application process, at Suvarnabhumi, might take another few good hours, before I can take any rest.
+After having a terrible 3 hours layover in Chennai, in India, starting 1 in the night, I reached Suvarnabhumi Airport around 7 in the morning.
+I was already pretty much cracked up, due to lack of sleep, and I realised that the application process, at Suvarnabhumi, might take another few good hours, before I can take any rest.

-VISA Fee From 1000 to 2000 Baht
+VISA Fee From 1000 to 2000 Baht: Another Disappointment!

 Next time, I am getting something that gives me more travel time.
 I think I’m going to have a 3-month tourist/transit visa.

 Have you been to Thailand on a Visa on Arrival?
 How was your experience?